spacetelescope/stsynphot_refactor/docs/stsynphot/appendixc.rst

-table contains several throughput columns, each evaluated at a different central wavelength. :ref:`Figure 7 <fig-7>` shows part of the throughput table for ACS FR647M ramp filter, where the first throughput column is for 5366 Angstroms, the second for 5586.8 Angstroms, and so forth.
-In this case, a request for 5400 Angstroms will result in interpolation between the first two columns.
+table contains several throughput columns, each evaluated at a different central wavelength. :ref:`Figure 7 <fig-7>` shows part of the throughput table for ACS FR647M ramp filter, where the first throughput column is for 5366 Angstrom, the second for 5586.8 Angstrom, and so forth.
+In this case, a request for 5400 Angstrom will result in interpolation between the first two columns.

 Another example is the STIS :ref:`time-dependent <stsynphot-parameterized-mjd>` change in sensitivity, as illustrated in :ref:`Figure 8 <fig-8>`.
 In this case, when "mjd#value" is given as part of an ``obsmode``, the parameterized column(s) will be used and interpolated, as needed.
 If "mjd#value" is not given, then the default ``THROUGHPUT`` column is used.

 Similarly, parameterization of
 :ref:`encircled energy <stsynphot-parameterized-aper>` via aperture size is